mchelen/michaelchelen.net/_posts/2014-05-14-install-jekyll-2-ubuntu-14-04.md

     sudo apt-get install ruby ruby-dev make gcc nodejs

 ### Javascript Workaround ###
-The installation of `nodejs` is required to work around an [issue][issue] where Jekyll requires a JavaScript runtime even if it will not be used.
+Installation of `nodejs` is required because of an [issue][issue] where Jekyll requires a JavaScript runtime even if it will not be used.

 [issue]:https://github.com/jekyll/jekyll/issues/2327